The Jordan algebra of complex symmetric operators: Abstract

 \section{Abstract}

-For a conjugation $C$ on a separable, infinite dimensional, complex Hilbert space $\mathcal H$, the set $\mathcal{S}_C$ of $C$-symmetric operators on $\mathcal H$ forms a weakly closed, selfadjoint, Jordan operator algebra, which has been studied under the name of Cartan factor of type II.
-We study $\mathcal{S}_C$ in comparison with the algebra $\mathcal{B(H)}$ of all bounded linear operators on $\mathcal H$, and develop some algebraic properties of $\mathcal{S}_C$ as well as some properties of individual elements.
+For a conjugation $C$ on a separable, complex Hilbert space $\mathcal{H}$, the set $\mathcal{S}_C$ of $C$-symmetric operators on $\mathcal{H}$ forms a weakly closed, selfadjoint, Jordan operator algebra.
+In this paper we study $\mathcal{S}_C$ in comparison with the algebra $\mathcal{B(H)}$ of all bounded linear operators on $\mathcal{H}$, and obtain $\mathcal{S}_C$-analogues of some classical results concerning $\mathcal{B(H)}$.
 We determine the Jordan ideals of $\mathcal{S}_C$ and their dual spaces.
 Jordan automorphisms of $\mathcal{S}_C$ are classified.
-We describe $C^*$-algebras contained in $\mathcal{S}_C$ and determine the $C^*$-algebra generated by $\mathcal{S}_C$.
-It is proved that invertible operators in $\mathcal{S}_C$ constitute a dense, path connected subset of $\mathcal{S}_C$.
-We establish the Weyl-von Neumann-Berg Theorem in $\mathcal{S}_C$, that is, every normal operator in $\mathcal{S}_C$ is the sum of a diagonal and a small compact operator in $\mathcal{S}_C$.
-As an application, it is proved that each operator in $\mathcal{S}_C$ is a small compact perturbation of irreducible ones in $\mathcal{S}_C$.
-We discuss a Brown-Douglas-Fillmore type theorem for $\mathcal{S}_C$.
-We determine the spectra of Jordan multiplication operators on $\mathcal{S}_C$.
+We determine the spectra of Jordan multiplication operators on $\mathcal{S}_C$ and their different parts.
+It is proved that those Jordan invertible ones constitute a dense, path connected subset of $\mathcal{S}_C$.